About Alicia Patterson

 Mount Saint Mary’s University, B.A.

-Boulder Massage Therapy Institute, Certification of Completion & Served as Faculty
+Boulder Massage Therapy Institute, Certification of Completion & Staff Faculty 2018

 LPC - Licensed Professional Counselor, 2016 - present